cryptNG/chainspeak/readme.md

 - **Proactive Alerts & Notifications**
   “Notify me when ETH price drops below $3,000” or “Alert me if someone places a bid on my NFT.”
 - **Global, Multilingual Support**
-  Expand beyond English—Spanish, Mandarin, Hindi, Portuguese, and more—so everyone can chat with ChainSpeak in their preferred language.
+  Expand beyond English—Spanish, Mandarin, Hindi, Portuguese, and more—so everyone can chat with DeepThought in their preferred language.

 ---

-## The ChainSpeak Connection
+## The DeepThought Connection

-ChainSpeak is more than a bot; it’s a bridge between you and decentralized networks.
+DeepThought is more than a bot; it’s a bridge between you and decentralized networks.
 Whether you’re:

 - A seasoned builder checking block confirmations,
 - A collector minting your first NFT,
 - A gamer rolling on-chain dice for your RPG adventure,
 - Or just someone curious about “what’s happening in crypto”—

-ChainSpeak walks you through every step ⸜(｡˃ ᵕ ˂)⸝♡.
+DeepThought walks you through every step ⸜(｡˃ ᵕ ˂)⸝♡.
 No more hunting for the right dApp UI.
 No more “gas wars” or wallet imports.
 Just chat.
 That’s how Web3 should feel.

 ---

 ## Submission for EthGlobal Prague 2025

-ChainSpeak is our entry to EthGlobal Prague 2025.
+DeepThought is our entry to EthGlobal Prague 2025.
 We believe it demonstrates a clear path to making Web3 accessible and intuitive for everyone.
 We can’t wait to share our WhatsApp demo and show you how simple it is to “speak” with crypto. ദ്ദി( • ᴗ - ) ✧

 [ethglobal-shield]: https://img.shields.io/badge/EthGlobal-Prague%202025-blueviolet
 [ethglobal-url]: https://ethglobal.com/events/prague2025